github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/custom-patterns/managing-custom-patterns.md

 ## Enabling push protection for a custom pattern

-You can enable {% data variables.product.prodname_secret_scanning %} as a push protection for custom patterns stored at {% ifversion ghec or ghes %}the enterprise, organization, or repository level{% else%} the organization or repository level{% endif %}.
+You can enable {% data variables.product.prodname_secret_scanning %} as a push protection for custom patterns stored at {% ifversion ghec or ghes %}the enterprise, organization, or repository level{% else %} the organization or repository level{% endif %}.

 {% ifversion ghec or ghes %}